mmbman/Katagiri/fukanzazengi.md

 title: "Fukanzazengi: Dogen's Universal Recommendation for Zazen"
 ---

+Katagiri Roshi gave several series of talks on *Fukanzazengi*; currently only this series is in the online archive.
 These talks were given during a seven-day *sesshin* in June of 1979.

 ---